DataDog/hiring-engineers/answers.md

 The Anomaly graph is displaying the Postgres max_connections metric with an unusual spike that is outside of the standard deviation bounds.

 ## Monitoring Data
 It is always good to know how overall infrastructure and applications are doing in terms of performance.
 Especially if they are critical to the business.
-Applications that generate a lot of revenue for an organization should be monitored very closely and of course the infrastructure the application is sitting on as well.
+Applications that generate a lot of revenue for an organization should be monitored very closely and of course the infrastructure where the application is sitting as well.
 DataDog's monitoring capabilities make it very simple and intuitive for anyone to start monitoring the metrics around the infrastructure and application.
 The monitor configurations also allow for users to schedule downtimes for alerts if the user does not want to be disturbed off hours for example; or notify on the spot if the data has gone missing for a few consecutive minutes.
 Please find the screenshots below:

 *Screenshot below of creating and configuring the monitors*
 ![Alt text](https://github.com/shahmoa/DD-Challenge-Exercise/blob/master/CreatingMonitors.png)